Jarrow F.C.: History

-Jarrow won the Durham Challenge Cup for a second time in 1932–33, beating Spennymoor United 2–1 in the final.
+Jarrow won the Durham Challenge Cup in 1932–33, beating Spennymoor United 2–1 in the final.
 They retained the trophy the following season with a 1–0 win over Cockfield in the final and were also North Eastern League runners-up.
 The loss of their Campbell Park ground to the army in March 1939 led to the club resigning from the league at the end of the 1938–39 season.
 After World War II Jarrow rejoined the Northern Alliance, but they withdrew from the league during the 1948–49 season after 23 matches.
 They dropped into the Northern Combination and subsequently disappeared.

 The club was reformed in 1980.
 They joined Division Two of the Wearside League in 1991 and a third-place finish in 1992–93 saw them promoted to Division One.
 However, they finished bottom of Division One the following season and were relegated back to Division Two.
 The league was reduced to a single division in 1996 and the club finished bottom of the league in 1996–97.
 A second division was readded in 1998 and Jarrow finished bottom of Division One in 1999–2000, but avoided relegation as the league was reduced to a single division again.
 In 2007–08 Jarrow were Wearside League runners-up.
 They won the league in 2016–17, earning promotion to Division Two of the Northern League.

 Ground

 The original Jarrow initially played at a cycle track at Monkton, which had been opened by Jarrow Amateur Bicycling Club in 1891.
 The ground became known as the Monkton Stadium and was taken over by the Jarrow Cycling, Athletic and Football Ground Company Limited in 1896.
-Jarrow Croft played at Simonside, before moving to Jarrow Caledonian's Curlew Road ground in 1913.
+Jarrow Croft played at Simonside, before moving to Monkton in 1909, and Jarrow Caledonian's Curlew Road ground in 1913.
 In the early 1920s the club built a new 15,000-capacity ground in nearby Hebburn named Campbell Park, with the first match played there on 1 September 1924, a 1–1 draw with Newcastle United.
 In 1939 the ground was commandeered by the army for conversion into a drill hall for the 87th Anti-Aircraft Regiment.
 After the war the club returned to the Monkston Stadium.